When it comes to starting a digital marketing business, you may find yourself in a place where you have to make some big decisions.

 - Get Press!
 Pitch your story to the media and you may just land in an amazing publication

 - Live sales to get customers excited

 - Send a hand-written letter in the mail with a discount on your services to the local community/neighborhoods.

-Jeff Carrier, founder of Restoration Digital Marketing dives deep into the process of launching the business:
+AJ Tatum, founder of Tatum Digital Agency dives deep into the process of launching the business: